kujenga/website/content/blog/go-mlp.md

 toc = true
 +++

-This post covers the creation of a basic neural network written in Go.
-We will walk through the basics of what neural networks are and how they work, specifically looking at feed-forward neural networks, the earliest type of network to be invented, and walk through the implementation of a Multi-Layer Perceptron (MLP).
+This post covers the creation of a multi-layer neural network written in Go.
+We will walk through the basics of what neural networks are and how they work, specifically looking at some of the earliest types of feed-forward neural networks.
+We will then walk through the implementation of a Multi-Layer Perceptron (MLP).
 Our goal in this process is to create a network that performs well at recognizing handwritten digits on the MNIST dataset.